abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 engine doesn’t have any fuel.
 It has nothing to power it.
 It simply sits there and causes no trouble.
-If we make the simple resolution to be mindful and apply effort to see how these papañca dhammas operate, and if we train ourselves not to buy into the I-making my-making process, then we can save ourselves a great deal of difficulty.
+If we make the simple resolution to be mindful and apply effort to see how these papañca dhammas operate, and if we train ourselves not to buy into the I-making, my-making process, then we can save ourselves a great deal of difficulty.
 Life becomes far more harmonious and less complicated, and we can experience how pleasant and peaceful the mind can be.